code3-dev/FoxQL/src/docs/create.md

 ]);
 ```

-This will generate SQL similar to:
+This will generate SQL similar to (MySQL example):

 ```sql
 CREATE TABLE IF NOT EXISTS account (